How well you take care of yourself during pregnancy has a direct effect on the health of your baby.

 - When you are pregnant, your baby grows inside you.
 Everything you eat and drink while you are pregnant affects your baby.

-- Food can be contaminated with bacteria called toxoplasmosis.
+- Food can be contaminated with a parasite called toxoplasmosis.
 If you have never had this (or are unsure), you should take suitable precautions before and during your pregnancy – wash fruit and vegetables so that they are clean and do not contain any soil, and you should cook all meat thoroughly.
-A blood test is performed at the beginning of pregnancy to check your immunity and will be repeated every month if you have never had the infection.
+A blood test is performed at the beginning of pregnancy to check your immunity and will be repeated every trimester if you have never had the infection before.
 It is not dangerous for your baby if you get toxoplasmosis when you are breastfeeding.

 - You should eat pasteurised milk products (no soft cheese from the market), avoid raw eggs (in fresh mayonaise and Mousse au Chocolat) and avoid raw seafood.
 If you eat contaminated food, this can be dangerous for the pregnancy.